-1. CALLS ON the Director General to:

-a. advocate for recognition of the role of wild animals in climate mitigation in relevant international agreements and frameworks, including the United Nations Framework Convention on Climate Change, CBD, CMS and IWC, and highlight relevant science to the Intergovernmental Panel on Climate Change and the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services; and b. ensure this role is reflected in relevant IUCN knowledge products and tools, such as those relating to Nature-based Solutions, the Global Species Action Plan and re-wilding guidelines;

-2. REQUESTS the IUCN Climate Crisis Commission, in collaboration with other Commissions and experts, to consolidate the evidence for the contribution of wild animals to climate mitigation and recommend how to incorporate this into relevant policy frameworks; and a. urgently scale up efforts to limit global warming, including Nature-based Solutions that maintain and support biodiversity, alongside significant and rapid reductions in greenhouse gas emissions;
+- 1. CALLS ON the Director General to: - a. advocate for recognition of the role of wild animals in climate mitigation and adaptation in relevant international agreements and frameworks, including the United Nations Framework Convention on Climate Change, CBD, CMS and IWC, and highlight relevant science to the Intergovernmental Panel on Climate Change and the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services; and - b. ensure this role is reflected in relevant IUCN knowledge products and tools, such as those relating to Nature-based Solutions, the Global Species Action Plan and re-wilding guidelines; - 2.
+REQUESTS the IUCN Climate Crisis Commission, in collaboration with other Commissions and experts, to consolidate the evidence for the contribution of wild animals to climate mitigation and recommend how to incorporate this into relevant policy frameworks; and - 3.
+URGES IUCN Government Agency Members to: - a. urgently scale up efforts to limit global warming, including Nature-based Solutions that maintain and support biodiversity, alongside significant and rapid reductions in greenhouse gas emissions;